berkeley-dsep-infra/datahub/docs/admins/howto/new-hub.rst

       cp deployments/datahub/secrets/gcr-key.json deployments/<hub-name>/secrets

 #.
 Commit the hub directory, and make a PR to the the ``staging`` branch in the
    GitHub repo.
 Once tests pass, merge the PR to get a working staging hub!
-It should be accessible by an external IP address that you can find with ``kubectl --namespace=<hub-name>-staging get svc proxy-public``.
-However, HTTPS and authentication would not work on the staging hub yet.
+You can log into it at https://<hub-name>-staging.datahub.berkeley.edu.
+Test it out and make sure things work as you think they should.

 #.
-Make a :ref:`dns entry <howto/dns>` for the staging hub
-   (``<hub-name>-staging.datahub.berkeley.edu>``) pointing to the public IP.
-   Wait to make sure it resolves correctly, otherwise HTTPS requisition might not work.

-#.
-Uncomment the values under ``jupyterhub.proxy.https`` under
-   ``config/staging.yaml`` to enable HTTPS.
-Run this through CI and make sure HTTPS is set up on the staging hub.

-#.
-User logins should now work in the staging hub.
-Verify and validate to make
-   sure things are working as they should.

-#.
 Make a PR from the ``staging`` branch to the ``prod`` branch.
 When this PR is
    merged, it'll deploy the production hub.
-It should be accessible by an external IP address that you can find with ``kubectl --namespace=<hub-name>-prod get svc proxy-public``.
-However, HTTPS and authentication would not work for the production hub yet.
+You  can log into it at https://<hub-name>.datahub.berkeley.edu.
+Test it out and make sure things work as you think they should.

 #.
-Make a :ref:`dns entry <howto/dns>` for the prod hub (``<hub-name>.datahub.berkeley.edu>``)
-   pointing to the public IP.
-Wait to make sure it resolves correctly, otherwise HTTPS requisition might not work.

-#.
-Everything should work now!
-Try logging in to production, and make sure
-   everything works out ok.
+All done!